Jorge Haddock-Acevedo is the twentieth President of University of Puerto Rico.

-Dr. Haddock started his academic life at Rensselaer Polytechnic Institute where he moved through the ranks by attaining tenure, becoming a full professor in engineering and later serving as the associate dean of the Lally School of Management and Technology.
+Dr. Haddock started his academic life as an Assistant Professor at the University of Puerto Rico, Mayagüez.
+Then at Rensselaer Polytechnic Institute he moved through the ranks by attaining tenure, becoming a full professor in engineering and later serving as the associate dean of the Lally School of Management and Technology.
 It was at Rensselaer that he discovered a passion for academic leadership and building partnerships across disciplines, also bringing an entrepreneurial spirit to his work.

 After Rensselaer he worked as dean of the Robins School of Business at the University of Richmond.
 As dean, he led the Robins School to unprecedented heights.
-He was successful in cultivating alumni and parent support, completing an $18 million campaign (for which he raised $12 million in 2 years).
+He was successful in cultivating alumni and parent support, completing an $18 million campaign.

 The School of Management at George Mason was his next step.
 He led the transformation of this school into one of the nation’s most rapidly advancing business schools.
 The school established new online graduate programs, international partnerships, and cross campus initiatives that engaged students from business, humanities, social science, and health care in entrepreneurial venture-building activities.
 The School was listed for the first time on the “Best Part-Time MBA” and “Best Online Graduate Business Program”.
 It also quintupled its fundraising revenues, and established a culture of philanthropy.
 George Mason increased its international activities by hosting conferences on globalization, as well as forging relationships with organizations like embassies, the World Bank, and the US State Department.

 He then served as dean and professor in the College of Management at the University of Massachusetts in Boston.
 Under his leadership, the College has embarked in an ambitious strategic plan that focuses on increased graduate enrollment, philanthropy, and global rankings.

 His teaching interests include operation research, production planning and information technology courses at the undergraduate and graduate level.